Crossroadsman/ServerAdmin/systemd.md

 ```

 ### Service Configs ###
+- Reload the system manager configuration
-- [Long answer][systemctl_man]:
+  [Long answer][systemctl_man]:
   > reload systemd manager configuration.
 This will rerun all generators (see systemd.generator(7)), reload all unit files, and
   > recreate the entire dependency tree.

   Note that it "reloads" unit files, so only those unit files that were already loaded<sup>[1](#footnote01)</sup> (i.e., in memory)
   will be reloaded.
 Similarly, the `recreate the entire dependency tree` is a recreation based on the dependencies that are loaded
   (or reloaded)(?).
-Any config files that were not already loaded and didn't become dependencies of the reloaded files will remain
+Any unit files that were not already loaded and didn't become dependencies of the reloaded files will remain
   outside the dependency tree(?).

+  In short, it seems that the use cases for this command are (mostly) situations where a unit is loaded (or might be loaded) and
+  we are modifying the unit configuration.
+After we modify the config, we run the daemon-reload to reload the unit (and its config)(?).
+  This will not restart the unit itself, so if the change to the config file warrants reloading the unit, we need to separately issue
+  a restart command.
   ```console
   $ systemctl daemon-reload
   ```